VirtualPregnancy/placenta-simulations/documentation/source/Models/fetoplacental/byrne2020.rst

 This example is found in the directory placenta-simulations/fetoplacental/two_umb_arteries

-The example requires that you have the repsrosim libraries installed on your machine.
+The example requires that you have the reprosim libraries installed on your machine.
+You can find installation instructions `here <https://reprosim.readthedocs.io/en/latest/index.html#>`_ and the libraries themselves `here <https://github.com/virtualPregnancy/reprosim>`_.

 If you work in virtual environments, activate a virtual environment in which reprosim is installed and execute the following: